 You can use the stochastic RSI for Intraday trading, and you can also use the stochastic RSI for day trading.
 No matter your trading style, it’s crucial to use the StochRSI with other technical analysis aspects for confirmation.

 For instance, you can use support and resistance breaks, gaps, price patterns, etc., to confirm the signals you get from the StochRSI indicator.

 You can also use complimentary technical analysis indicators, such as the Accumulation Distribution Line and the On Balance Volume (OBV), among many others.
 Volume-based technical analysis indicators don’t overlap with the stoch rsi and other momentum oscillators.

 You can also experiment with various settings to discover this technical analysis indicator’s nuances before using it in your trading.

 Setting Up the Stochastic RSI in TradingView

-You can use the default settings, as most traders do, or you can tweak them to suit your particular trading style better.
+You can use the default settings, as most traders do, or tweak them to suit your particular trading style better.
 To change the inputs and styles, click on “Settings” to make the changes.